noawe-boi/NoahsObsidianSync/Linux Installation Guide.md

 - Cons
 	- You may need to change the XDG_MENU_PREFIX (see startup programs in hyprland section) for file associations to work correctly
 #### Nemo
+- Pros
+	-
+- Cons
+	- Does not pick up already mounted hard drives or drives mounted through dolphin often

+#### Index
+- Pros
+	- Designed to have built in previews for most common files
+- Cons
+	- Missing a lot of quality of life features.
+I can't remember why I stopped using it but I can remember how much nicer it was to go back to dolphin once I fixed file accusations

 ### Etc